-While January 2020 might seem like eons away, there's so much manufacturers need to do to satisfy the new requirements to ensure that only products with compliant labels are on the shelves in time.
+While the deadlines might seem like eons away, there’s so much that manufacturers need to do to satisfy the new requirements to ensure that only products with compliant labels are on the shelves in time.

 To name just a few, companies must: